KeplerGO/kpub/README.md

 ## Example use

-Generate a list of exoplanet-related publications in markdown format:
+Print a list of Kepler-related exoplanet publications in markdown format:
 ```
-kpub --exoplanets > exoplanet-publications.md
+kpub --exoplanets
 ```

 Add a new article to the database using its bibcode: